ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 #### lib Directory

 This directory contains an application development library for developing client applications and contains the following files.
-For more detailed information on how to write applications using these library files, please refer to the *Getting Started Guide*.
+For more detailed information on how to write applications using these library files, please refer to the *[Getting Started Guide](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Getting%20Started%20Guide.md)*.

 ##### Altibase.jar

 This is the JDBC driver for accessing Altibase via Java applications.
 This is a Type 4 driver, and is thus a Pure Java driver.
-For more detailed information, please refer to the *JDBC User’s Manual*.
+For more detailed information, please refer to the *[JDBC User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/JDBC%20User's%20Manual.md)*.

 ##### libapre.a

 This library is needed in order to create embedded SQL programs.
-For more detailed information on writing embedded SQL programs, please refer to the *Precompiler User’s Manual*.
+For more detailed information on writing embedded SQL programs, please refer to the *[Precompiler User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Precompiler%20User%E2%80%99s%20Manual.md)*.

 ##### libodbccli.a

 This library is used when authoring Altibase CLI applications.
-For more detailed information, please refer to the *CLI User’s Manual*.
+For more detailed information, please refer to the *[CLI User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/CLI%20User's%20Manual.md)*.

 ##### libalticapi.a

 This library is used when writing Altibase ACI applications.
-For more detailed information, please refer to the *ACI User’s Manual*.
+For more detailed information, please refer to the *[ACI User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Altibase%20C%20Interface%20Manual.md)*.

 ##### libaltibase_odbc-64bit-ul64.so

 This is the Altibase ODBC driver that can be used in Unix-like operating systems.
 Depending on the installation package and the operating system, the file extension and file name can be different.
-For more detailed information, please refer to the *ODBC User’s Manual*.
+For more detailed information, please refer to the *[ODBC User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/ODBC%20User's%20Manual.md)*.

 ##### Others

 -   libaltibaseMonitor.a: the library for the Monitoring API of Altibase.
-Please refer to the *Moni- toring API Developer’s Guide*.
+Please refer to the *[Monitoring API Developer’s Guide](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/Monitoring%20API%20Developer's%20Guide.md)*.
 -   libchksvr.a: the library for the CheckServer API of Altibase.
-Please refer to the *API User’s Manual*.
+Please refer to the *[API User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/API%20User's%20Manual.md)*.
 -   libiloader.a: the library for the Altibase iLoader API.
-Please refer to the *API User’s Manual*.
+Please refer to the *[API User’s Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/API%20User's%20Manual.md)*.
 -   libsesc.a: this is provided for backward compatibility and is identical to libapre.a.

 #### logs Directory